saewill/ATLAS/Complete Consistency Check/README.md

 How to run
 ----------

 Download ccc_pnfs_rucio.py and ccc_config.py.
+Change the values in ccc_config.py to reflect your installation.
+If you have used a previous version of a CCC script, note that the format for DQ2 endpoints has changed.

-CCC requires the dq2 clients to be set up.
-See `ccc_wrapper.sh` for an example on an machine with CVMFS.
+Before attempting to run the script, CCC requires the dq2 clients to be set up.
+See `ccc_wrapper.sh` for an example on how to set this up on a machine with CVMFS.
+By default CCC also requires passwordless ssh access to the PNFS server and to each of the dCache pool servers.
+If using the `-np` (no pool) option, ssh access to the pool servers is not neccessary.
+If using the `-p pnfs_file` option to provind a pnfs dump file, ssh access to the PNFS server is not neccessary.

-The first time `ccc_pnfs_rucio.py` is run, it created a file ccc_config.py.
-You will need to edit this config file with the details of your site.
-See the example ccc_config.py.

 ```
 Usage: ./ccc_pnfs_rucio.py [-o output_dir] [-p pnfs_file] [-l lfc_file] [-np] [-nd] [-nl]